gearbox-solutions/eloquent-filemaker/README.md

     ];
 ```

-The format Date and Timestamp fields should be set in the `$dateFormat` property of your model.
+The format Date and Timestamp fields written to FileMaker can be changed via the `$dateFormat` property of your model.
 This value must be compatible with the format output from the FileMaker Data API for Timestamp values and will be the format written back into your database.
-One important difference is that this must be a full timestamp format, not just a date format.
+One important requirement is that this must be a full timestamp format, not just a date format.

 Here are some example formats:
 ```